 The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
+Inhalation of vapours may cause drowsiness and dizziness.
+This may be accompanied by sleepiness, reduced alertness, loss of reflexes, lack of co-ordination, and vertigo.

-Inhalation of dusts, generated by the material during the course of normal handling, may be damaging to the health of the individual.
+Inhalation of dusts, generated by the material during the course of normal handling, may produce severe damage to the health of the individual.
+Relatively small amounts absorbed from the lungs may prove fatal.

 Levels above 10 micrograms per cubic metre of suspended inorganic sulfates in the air may cause an excess risk of asthmatic attacks in susceptible people.